easysoftware/developer-portal-devs/docs/Hello_RYS/Generator.md

 rails generate rys:plugin NAME
 ```

-The targer directory is evaluated in this order:
+The target directory is evaluated in this order:
 1.  `--path` options
-2.  `RYS_PLUGINS_PATH` enviroment variable
+2.  `RYS_PLUGINS_PATH` environment variable
 3.  `RAILS_ROOT/rys_plugins`

 Gem is also added into `Gemfile.local`